Your favourites list is currently empty!

-The giant observation wheel Ain Dubai, previously known as "Dubai-I", has been constructed on Bluewaters Island by Meeras Holding.
-At a height of over 250 metres it is the world's largest Ferris wheel, 83 metres taller than the High Roller in Las Vegas and 115 metres taller than the London Eye.
+The giant observation wheel Ain Dubai, previously known as "Dubai-I", was officially inaugurated on 21 October 2021.
+It was constructed on Bluewaters Island by Meeras Holding and is 83 metres taller than the High Roller in Las Vegas and 115 metres taller than the London Eye.

 The name 'Ain', which means 'eye' in Arabic, was given to the project because it provides visitors with a bird's eye view of Dubai's skyline.

-Around the rim of the wheel there are 48 luxury capsules capable of holding 1,400 visitors who are able to look out over Dubai's iconic landmarks such as Burj Al Arab, Palm Jumeirah and Burj Khalifa.
+Around the rim of the wheel there are 48 luxury observation cabins capable of holding more than 1,750 visitors who are able to look out over Dubai's iconic landmarks such as Burj Al Arab, Palm Jumeirah and Burj Khalifa.

 5 tonnes: the weight of each permanent spoke cable that holds the wheel rim in place.